divymonads/Spotify-Twitter-Bio/README.md

 It saves a copy of your user spotify API token into DynamoDB with an expiration date.
 It checks if it's expired, and updates accordingly.
 I took the basic idea of this from Josh Spicer's website, since my original version wasn't automating the authentication.

 Gets the currently playing from the website and tacks it onto your twitter bio.
-It's a bit fickle, but works.
+It's a bit fickle but works.
 Just a small weekend project!
 If nothing's playing then it displays nothing, but this could be easily changed to include recently played statuses.

 ![Screenshot of Twitter Bio](./screenshot.png?raw=true "Screenshot")